phoenixframework/phoenix/guides/testing/testing_contexts.md

 $ mix phx.gen.html Blog Post posts title body:text
 ```

 This gave us a number of modules for free, including a Blog context and a Post schema, alongside their respective test files.
-As we have learned in the Context guide, the Blog context is simply a module with functions to a particular area of our business domain while Post schema maps to a particular table in our database.
+As we have learned in the Context guide, the Blog context is simply a module with functions to a particular area of our business domain, while Post schema maps to a particular table in our database.

 In this guide, we are going to explore the tests generated for our contexts and schemas.
 Before we do anything else, let's run `mix test` to make sure our test suite runs cleanly.